/

 Having the URL for components of your application served from your own domain instead of calling out to stytch.com can be a better experience for your users.

-In addition, some Stytch products are more directly affected by not using a custom domain.
+Some Stytch products are smoother to implement and manage when using a custom domain, so setting one up is encouraged in these cases.
 Fraud protection, for instance, is more likely to be blocked by ad blockers.
 Emails to your users, such as those sent by Magic Links, will appear to come from an stytch.com address instead of your domain.
+Connected Apps may not function properly with all 3rd party software without using a custom domain.
 More info on how custom domains interact with our products can be found below.

 Pre-existing implementation